Eligibility & Requirements

 For the Leadership Pensacola program to be truly meaningful, Class Members have a responsibility to participate fully.
 Attendance at scheduled functions, as well as interaction among class members, is essential to the total learning experience.
 A participant who fails to attend deprives another interested applicant whom an opening was denied.

-Attendance at Orientation, Opening Retreat and SIMSOC retreat are mandatory.
-Participants who miss more than one and a half of the nine monthly sessions must withdraw from the program with no portion of tuition refunded.
+Attendance at Opening Retreat, SIMSOC retreat, and Closing Retreat are mandatory.
+Participants who miss more than one and a half of the ten monthly sessions must withdraw from the program with no portion of tuition refunded.

 What is the purpose of Leadership Pensacola?